OpenTranslationBible/open-bible/en-GB/61.2 Peter/md/2-peter-02.md

 ## 2 Peter 2:5

-and did not spare the ancient world, but protected Noah, a preacher of righteousness, with seven others, when He brought a flood upon the world of the ungodly;
+and did not spare the ancient world, but safeguarded Noah, a preacher of righteousness, along with seven others, when He brought a flood upon the world of the ungodly;

 ## 2 Peter 2:6

-and if He condemned the cities of Sodom and Gomorrah to destruction by reducing them to ashes, having made them an example of what is coming for the ungodly;
+and if He condemned the cities of Sodom and Gomorrah to ruin by reducing them to ashes, making them an example of what is destined for the ungodly;

 ## 2 Peter 2:7

-and if He rescued righteous Lot, who was oppressed by the perverted conduct of unscrupulous people
+and if He rescued righteous Lot, who was distressed by the immoral conduct of unscrupulous people

 ## 2 Peter 2:8

-(for by what he saw and heard that righteous man, while living among them, felt his righteous soul tormented day after day by their lawless deeds),
+(for by what he observed and heard, that righteous man, while living among them, felt his righteous soul tormented day after day by their lawless deeds),

 ## 2 Peter 2:9